reef-pi/reef-pi.github.io/content/additional-documentation/development.md

 ### Running reef-pi on a raspberry pi

-It is likely you would want to test out a new feature on a physical raspberry pi once you have writtend the code for a new feature.
+It is likely you would want to test out a new feature on a physical raspberry pi once you have written the code for a new feature.
 The default make target will create development machine specific binary.
 For Raspberry Pi, reef-pi needs to be compiled for ARM 6 (raspberry pi zero) or ARM7 architecture. reef-pi's [Makefile](https://github.com/reef-pi/reef-pi/blob/master/Makefile) has predefined target for this.
 To create raspberry pi 3 or 2 specific binary, run

 ```